zix99/sshsysmon/README.md

  * url - The URL to call
  * method - The method to use in the http request (default: POST)
  * headers - A dict of any additional headers to add to the request
+ * verifySSL - Whether or not to verify SSL cert (default: True)

 --